benkhodabandeh/BKVideoEncoder/README.md

 ## Author

-Benyamin Khodabandeh — director, cinematographer, and creator of BK Video Encoder.
+Benyamin Khodabandeh — director, cinematographer, and creator of BAVE.